sematext/docs/docs/integration/kubernetes.md

 ![alt_text](https://sematext.com/wp-content/uploads/2020/04/network.png "Sematext Kubernetes Metrics")

+## Kubernetes Alerts

+As soon as you create an Infra App, Sematext automatically creates a set of default alert rules based on pre-defined conditions in important Kubernetes metrics.
+That way you get notified when Pods are restarted, there are missing replicas in your Kubernetes deployments, etc. Below you can see a list of default alert rules for Kubernetes monitoring:

+- High CPU limit usage: Receive notifications when CPU limit usage is exceeded, preventing CPU overloads
+- CPU limit usage reached: Detect when CPU utilization is high and close to the CPU limits.
+Potentially the system will throttle the CPU usage when it is over the limit and we want to avoid that
+- High etcd leader change: Monitor leadership changes in your Kubernetes etcd cluster
+- Kubelet Volume Manager unavailable: Stay informed about issues with the Kubernetes kubelet volume manager
+- Kubelet Volume Manager “actual” value is zero: Receive alerts when the kubelet volume manager's “actual” value is zero
+- API Server 4XX errors: Detect 4XX errors in your Kubernetes API server
+- API Server 5XX errors: Be aware of 5XX errors in your Kubernetes API server
+- Node under pressure: Receive alerts when Kubernetes nodes are under excessive load
+- Node CPU capacity anomalous: Be alerted to unusual CPU capacity issues on Kubernetes nodes
+- Node memory capacity anomalous: Stay informed about memory capacity issues on Kubernetes nodes
+- Missing replicas for deployments: Detect missing replicas for your Kubernetes deployments
+- Missing Pod replica in StatefulSet: Get notified when pod replicas are missing in Kubernetes StatefulSets
+- Pod status is failed: Receive alerts when pods in Kubernetes are in a "failed" state
+- Pod status is unknown: Be alerted to pods in an "unknown" state in Kubernetes
+- Pod status is pending: Monitor pending pods in Kubernetes
+- Pod restart amount reached: Detect when pods are restarted beyond a specified threshold
+- Pod status is “CrashLoopBackOff”: Be alerted to pods in a "CrashLoopBackOff" state in Kubernetes
+- Pod status is “ImagePullBackOff”: Receive notifications when pods are in an "ImagePullBackOff" state in Kubernetes

+You can [create additional alerts](../alerts) on any metric.

 ## Troubleshooting

 If you are having trouble sending metrics, try out the latest version of the [Sematext Agent](../agents/sematext-agent/installation/).
 Additionally, make sure to check out the [Agents Information panel](https://sematext.com/docs/fleet/#agent-information-panel) for any errors, and refer to our [Sematext Monitoring FAQ](https://sematext.com/docs/monitoring/spm-faq/) for useful tips.